loganpkg/spot/README.md

 When an operand is available, this operator adds a new start node, and links to the operand using a *start of line read status* transition.
-This is similar to an epsilon transition, it that it can occur without reading a character, however, the read functionality is asked for the status.
+This is similar to an epsilon transition, in that it can occur without reading a character, however, the read functionality is asked for the status.
-"Are we are the start of the line?"
+"Are we at the start of the line?"
 The transition can only be made if the read functionality validates the status.
 Please note that the read status cannot be known inside the NFA, it is related to the *read functionality* of the input text.